MS in Informatics

 Convenient 100% Online Learning

-The Informatics program is delivered exclusively online, meaning everything is offered online—including courses, internships, academic advising, faculty office hours, guest speaker presentations, research assistant opportunities, convocation, and more!
+The Informatics program is delivered exclusively online, meaning everything is offered online—including courses, academic advising, faculty office hours, guest speaker presentations, research assistant opportunities, convocation, and more!

 There are no on-campus orientations or other required in-person events.
 Our students interact with peers and instructors through web conferencing, social networking platforms, a web-based learning management system, and other interactive environments.